codeztech-atique/chatgpt-code-review/readme.md

 npm install
 npm start

-# Description

-# Code-Reviewer-Bot Part 2 API
+# Code-Reviewer-Bot Part 2 API Description

 ## Overview
 The Part 2 API of the code-reviewer-bot is designed to analyze code changes using OpenAI's GPT-4 model.
 It serves as a critical component in automating the code review process by providing AI-generated insights into code quality and suggested improvements directly into the development workflow.